lukasjoc/fromthetransistor/README.md

 #### Section 7: Physical: Running on real hardware -- 1 week
   - Talking to an FPGA(C, 200) -- A little code for the USB MCU to bitbang JTAG.
+  - Building an FPGA board
+    - Board design:
+    - FPGA BGA reflow,
+    - FPGA flash,
-  - Building an FPGA board -- Board design, FPGA BGA reflow, FPGA flash, a 50mhz clock, a USB JTAG port and flasher(no special hardware, a little cypress usb mcu to do jtag), a few leds, a reset button, a serial port(USB-FTDI) also powering via USB, an sd card, expansion connector(ide cable?), and an ethernet port.
-Optional, expansion board, host USB port, NTSC TV out, an ISA port, and PS/2 connector on the board to taunt you.
-We provide a toaster oven and a multimeter thermometer to do reflow.
+    - a 50mhz clock,
+    - a USB JTAG port and flasher(no special hardware, a little cypress usb mcu to do jtag),
+    - a few leds,
+    - a reset button,
+    - a serial port(USB-FTDI) also powering via USB,
+    - an sd card,
+    - expansion connector(ide cable?),
+    - and an ethernet port.
+    - Optional, expansion board, host USB port, NTSC TV out,
+    - an ISA port, and PS/2 connector on the board to taunt you.
+    - We provide a toaster oven and a multimeter thermometer to do reflow.
   - Bringup -- Compiling and downloading the Verilog for the board